-Understanding the sight/target relationship is one of the most important and elemental goals for accurate shooting.
-If you can’t master this relationship you stand a good chance of failing to hit the target at best and failing to neutralize a threat at worst.
+Understanding the sight/target relationship is one of the most important and elemental goals of accurate shooting.
+If you can’t master this relationship, you stand a good chance of failing to hit the target at best, and failing to neutralize a threat at worst.

 We use the term sight management to define the relationship between our firearm’s sights and the intended target.
 The first step in the process: aligning the front sight post within the rear sight notch so there’s equal spacing left and right, and they’re flush against the top.

-As we introduce marksmanship theory we perform various isolated drills.
-When working with students on sight management I’m surprised how many are not “looking” at their sights.
+As we introduce marksmanship theory, we perform various isolated drills.
+When working with students on sight management I’m surprised how many aren’t looking at their sights.

 Many assume that a shooter who isn’t looking at their sights is looking at the target.
 I’ve found the most likely focal point is someplace in between.
 I call this concept “ghosting.”